vokal/Vokoder/README.md

 ###Using Vokoders Mapper

 Vokoder offers a lightweight mapper for importing Foundation objects into Core Data.
-Arrays of dictionarys can be imported with ease once maps are set up.
+Arrays of dictionaries can be imported with ease once maps are set up.
 If no maps are provided Vokoder will use its default maps.
-The default map assumes that foreign keys have the same names as your core data attributes.
+The default maps assume that foreign keys have the same names as your core data attributes.
 It will make its best effort to identify dates and numbers.

-Setting up your own maps is more reliable.
+Setting up your own maps is recommended.
 Macros are provided to make it fun and easy.
-Here's an example of setting up a mapper for an arbitrary managed object subclass.
+Below is an example of setting up a mapper for an arbitrary managed object subclass.
 Mappers are not persisted between app launches, so be sure to setup your maps every time your application starts.

 ```objective-c
 // A date formatter will enable Vokoder to turn strings into NSDates